 Another typical use case that is illustrated in figure 2 is when a remote site (vEdge-3) uses different colors compared to the rest of the sites.
 In a typical real-world deployment, you would like to configure the private colors to only form tunnels over the private MPLS cloud and the same for the public colors of the Internet.
 This exact setup is only possible using tunnel-groups.
 By assigning all private colors to one tunnel-group (for example 2) and assigning all public colors with different tunnel group (for example 1), we will prevent the forming of overlay tunnels between the public and private transports while still allowing different private colors to form tunnels (which would not be possible if we use the restrict-option).

 Another typical use-case would be if we like to achieve groupings of meshed tunnels as it is illustrated in figure 3.
 All interfaces in the left tunnel-mesh are configured with group-id 10 and all interfaces in the right tunnel-mesh are assigned a group-id of 20.
 However, the key point of this example is that the hub routers don't have tunnel-group IDs configured on their interfaces, so they will form overlay tunnels with all other tunnel-group IDs.

 Configuring this feature is very straight-forward.
 You just enter in the tunnel configuration mode of a particular interface and enter a group value as is shown in the example below.

-The tunnel group is advertised as an attribute in the TLOC route, as demonstrated in Example 3-10.
+The tunnel group is advertised as an attribute in the TLOC route.
 The possible values for tunnel groups are between 0 and 4294967295.